Mumps is a viral infection of the parotid glands. These glands are on the side of the face near the ear.

 There is no treatment for mumps.
 Viruses cannot be treated with antibiotics.

 Mumps will last about 10 to 12 days.
 The goal of treatment is to manage symptoms.
 Choices are:

 - Supportive care, such as gargling with warm salt water and drinking plenty of fluids

 - Medicines to ease pain and fever, such as acetaminophen

 Getting vaccinated is the best way to prevent mumps.
 The mumps vaccine is usually given in combination with:

-If you are not vaccinated, avoid contact with someone who has mumps.
+People who are not vaccinated should avoid contact with anyone who has mumps.